Marie Stopes: Opposition and libel case

 She must have read the wrong edition.

-The lawsuit was later made into a television movie titled Marie Stopes: Sexual Revolutionary.
+The lawsuit was later made into a television movie, Marie Stopes: Sexual Revolutionary.

 Eugenics

 In her biography of Marie Stopes, June Rose claimed "Marie was an elitist, an idealist, interested in creating a society in which only the best and beautiful should survive," a view echoed by Richard A. Soloway in the 1996 Galton Lecture: "If Stopes's general interest in birth control was a logical consequence of her romantic preoccupation with compatible sexuality within blissful marriage, her particular efforts to provide birth control for the poor had far more to do with her eugenic concerns about the impending 'racial darkness' that the adoption of contraception promised to illuminate."

 Regarding threats of dysgenics, she spoke of "that intolerable stream of misery which ever overflows its banks."

 Stopes's enthusiasm for eugenics and race improvement was in line with many intellectuals and public figures of the time: for example Havelock Ellis, Cyril Burt and George Bernard Shaw.
 Eugenic sympathies were drawn from the left and the right of politics and included Labour politicians, such as Ellen Wilkinson.
 As a child Stopes had met Francis Galton, one of the founders of modern eugenics, through her father.
 She joined the Eugenics Education Society in 1912 and became a life fellow in 1921.
 Clare Debenham in her 2018 biography of Stopes argues in Chapter Nine that she was a maverick eugenicist, who was shunned by the inner circle of the Eugenic Society.
 In 1934, she reflected: "I am a Life Fellow and would have much more interest in the Eugenics Society if I had not been cold shouldered".

 The objects of the Society For Constructive Birth Control and Racial Progress expressed the eugenic aims of the Mothers' Clinic, summarised in Tenet 16:

 "In short, we are profoundly and fundamentally a pro-baby organisation, in favour of producing the largest possible number of healthy, happy children without detriment to the mother, and with the minimum wastage of infants by premature deaths.
 In this connection our motto has been 'Babies in the right place,' and it is just as much the aim of Constructive Birth Control to secure conception to those married people who are healthy, childless, and desire children, as it is to furnish security from conception to those who are racially diseased, already overburdened with children, or in any specific way unfitted for parenthood."